moxious/gds-python/README.md

 A pure python wrapper API for Neo4j GDS; permitting people in python notebook implementations to work with GDS as if it was a local library.

-This is a POC only at this point.
-I've only tested it for the simplest possible functions, but extending to work with all of them is TBD.
+This is a proof of concept.

 ## How it works